Meaning of Ihram

 Allah’s Messenger ﷺ entered upon Dubaa bint az-Zubair and asked her: ‘Do you have a desire to perform Hajj?’
 She replied: ‘By Allah, I feel sick.’
 He said to her: ‘Intend to perform Hajj and stipulate a condition by saying, “O Allah, I will exit Ihram from the point You have prevented me (i.e. I am unable to go further).”
 She was the wife of al-Miqdad bin al-Aswad.5Al-Bukhari, Hadith Mo.
 5089

-The benefit here is that if circumstances do prevent you from completing the rites of Hajj or Umrah, or if you’re prevented from entering Makkah for some reason, Fidyah won’t have to be paid to leave the state of Ihram.
-However, the hair must still be cut in order to leave the state of Ihram.
+The benefit here is that if circumstances prevent you from completing the rites of Hajj or Umrah or if you can’t enter Makkah for some reason, Fidyah won’t have to be paid in order to leave the state of Ihram.
+However, you must still have your hair cut to exit Ihram.

-Once you have entered into Ihram with a specific intention, you cannot change that intention to perform another type of Hajj.
-For example, if you’ve made the intention to perform Hajj al-Ifrad (Hajj alone), you may not change your intention to perform Umrah and Hajj al-Tamattu later.
+Once you have entered into Ihram with a specific Niyyah, you can’t change that intention to perform another type of Hajj.
+For example, if you’ve made the intention to perform Hajj al-Ifrad (Hajj alone), you may not change it to perform Umrah and Hajj al-Tamattu later.

 However, it is permitted to change your intention before entering into the state of Ihram.
-For example, whilst you were at home or during your journey, you had the intention of performing Hajj al-Qiran (Hajj and Umrah together) but you make the intention of performing Hajj al-Tamattu when entering Ihram.
+For example, you may have had the intention of performing Hajj al-Qiran (Hajj and Umrah together) at home or during your journey but you make the intention of performing Hajj al-Tamattu at the point of entering Ihram.
 This is perfectly legitimate.

 Make sure you think carefully about the type of Hajj you want to perform prior to making your intention.
 Keep in mind that Hajj al-Tamattu is the easiest and most common type of Hajj.